rmraya/XLIFFManager/README.md

 ## Requirements

 - JDK 17 or newer is required for compiling and building.
 Get it from [Adoptium](https://adoptium.net/).
-- Apache Ant 1.10.10 or newer.
+- Apache Ant 1.10.12 or newer.
 Get it from [https://ant.apache.org/](https://ant.apache.org/)
 - Node.js 16.13.0 LTS or newer.
 Get it from [https://nodejs.org/](https://nodejs.org/)
-- TypeScript 4.7.4 or newer.
+- TypeScript 4.8.4.
 Get it from [https://www.typescriptlang.org/](https://www.typescriptlang.org/)

 ## Building